mkohler/cython_swig/README.rst

 .. class:: handout

     This is the most straight-forward case.
-The import statement brought in a Python source file from the filesystem.
+The import statement caused the interpreter to load a .pyc file, containing architecture-neutral python byte-code into memory.

 import datetime
 ===============